Skip to main content

 With your child, you could:

-• co-operate at the supermarket and choose items to weigh – how many apples or bananas weigh a kilo?
+• when buying fruits or veggies, choose items to weigh – how many apples or bananas weigh a kilo?

 Your child is learning to: